-Pre-existing Conditions Limitation
+3.1.6 Pre-existing Conditions Limitation

-This provision applies only to benefit recipients who are selecting coverage for themselves or their dependents during an open enrollment period (see pages 5-6).
+This provision applies only to benefit recipients who are selecting coverage for themselves or their dependents during an open enrollment period (see section 2.3, How to Elect Coverage).

 Pre-existing conditions are conditions, excluding pregnancy, for which you received diagnosis, tests, or treatment (including taking medication) during the three consecutive months before the most recent day you became covered under this plan.